 Directors are seen as performing a pivotal role in the corporation: ensuring that management acts in furtherance of the shareholders' interest.
 As the repository of the shareholders' agents to monitor the agents directly running the firm, the board structure interposes an additional strata of agency problems on the more basic agency relation between managers and owners of the firm.
 Accordingly, commentators have emphasized the desirability of a board composed of independent or outside directors-directors without a financial or personal connection to management-to ensure that the board structure is not simply creating a further layer of agency problems that is one-step removed from operations (e.g., Eisenberg, 1976).
-This position has been incorporated into the legal system: stock exchanges require listed firms to have independent directors on audit committees and courts take the board's independence into account when assessing claims in shareholder lawsuits.
+This position has been incorporated into the legal system: stock exchanges require listed firms to have independent directors on their boards and on specified committees, such as the audit, nominating and compensation committees, and courts take the board's independence into account when assessing claims in shareholder lawsuits.

 Consistent with the monitoring view of outside directors, the market views such directors favorably.
-An event study of the appointment of an outside director reports a significant positive price effect, even when a majority of the board was already independent (Rosenstein and Wyatt, 1990).
+An event study of the appointment of an outside director reports a significant positive price effect, even when a majority of the board was already independent (Rosenstein and Wyatt,

+1990).
 This increase, while statistically significant, is economically small and could reflect signalling effects.
 Appointing an additional independent director could signal that a company plans to address its business problems, even if board composition doesn't affect the company's ability to address the problems.